Psoriasis is a chronic autoimmune condition that causes the rapid buildup of skin cells. This buildup of cells causes scaling on the skin’s surface.

 Creams and ointments applied directly to the skin can be helpful for reducing mild to moderate psoriasis.

 Topical psoriasis treatments include:

 - salicylic acid

-People with moderate to severe psoriasis, and those who have not responded well to other treatment types, may need to use oral or injected medications.
-Many of these medicines have severe side effects, so doctors usually prescribe them for short periods of time.
+People with moderate to severe psoriasis, and those who haven’t responded well to other treatment types, may need to use oral or injected medications.
+Many of these medications have severe side effects.
+Doctors usually prescribe them for short periods of time.